AndriiButenko05/synebo-test-task-restock-console/README.md

 - [x] Sorting by price and by stock, also URL-driven
 - [x] Image gallery on the product page
 - [x] Mobile layout

-## Known limitations

-- **Combined search and category is filtered client-side of the API.** The whole category is fetched and filtered in `api.ts`.
-Categories here hold at most a few dozen items, so this is cheap; against a real catalogue it would need a server-side endpoint that accepts both.
-- **Search matches `title` only** when a category is also selected, whereas `/products/search` alone also matches description and brand.
-The two paths are therefore not perfectly equivalent.
-- **The product page fetches twice per request** — once in `generateMetadata` and once in the page body. axios does not participate in the Next.js fetch cache and no caching layer was added, by design.
-- **The category list is fetched before the products**, not in parallel, because an unknown slug in the URL has to be rejected before the product request is built.
-It costs one extra round trip on the list route.
-- **On narrow screens the thumbnail column is dropped.** Rows become stacked, labelled blocks and the sort control moves from the column headers into a select in the toolbar.
-Scanning on mobile is by name and SKU.
-- **No tests.** Nothing was specified, and the assignment is scoped to the two screens.